 What about the cost and sources?

-In terms of sources, most architectural window manufacturers such as Pella, Marvin, and Andersen, offer a range of French doors.
+In terms of sources, architectural window manufacturers such as Pella, Marvin, and Andersen offer a range of French doors.
 Reclaimed doors are available at architectural salvage suppliers.
-For metal French door sourcing, see our list of Steel Window and Door Fabricators.
+For metal French door sourcing, see Remodeling 101: Steel Window and Door Fabricators.

 French Door Recap